 What safety practices will you be taking at the school?

 The safety of our students and faculty is our primary concern.
-Please read through and complete the attached safety guideline policies when reviewing registration materials.
+Please follow the link to read our safety guideline policies:

 Will I be able to change my lesson format during the school year?